Ditectrev/awesome-digital-marketing/README.md

   - *Rapid Response:* Have a team ready to engage or clarify as needed.

 - **Case Study:**
-  - An ice cream brand’s quirky video ad went viral on TikTok, resulting in a 300% sales spike in one week.
+  - An ice cream brand's quirky video ad went viral on TikTok, resulting in a 300% sales spike in one week.

 #### Role in Modern Business

 Digital marketing is not just a set of promotional tactics—it is a transformative force that shapes how modern businesses operate, compete, and grow.
 Its role extends across every department and function, influencing strategy, operations, customer experience, and long-term value creation.
-Below is an exhaustive exploration of digital marketing’s role in modern business, including frameworks, methodologies, case studies, and actionable checklists.
+Below is an exhaustive exploration of digital marketing's role in modern business, including frameworks, methodologies, case studies, and actionable checklists.

 ---